 The goal of the Boiler System Efficiency Program ("Boiler Program") is to provide cost savings in natural gas consumption by implementing energy efficient improvements to boilers.
-This program targets boiler tune-ups, mechanical pipe insulation, steam trap repair or replacement, boiler reset controls, shut off air damper systems, and parallel positioning controls (PPC) systems.
+This program targets boiler tune-ups, mechanical pipe insulation, steam trap assessments, steam trap repair/replacement, boiler reset controls, shut off air damper systems, and parallel positioning controls (PPC) systems.
 All of these measures yield great returns on the investment.
 For example a tune-up, on average, results in a 1 to 5% gain in operation efficiency which means a return on investment within six months in most cases.
 The Boiler Program can also help cover the cost of steam trap assessments for your facility

 Qualified Incentives and Cost Savings

 Incentives are available for boiler tune-ups, mechanical (pipe) insulation repair/installment, steam trap repair/replacements, boiler reset controls, shut off air damper systems, and parallel positioning control (PPC) systems.
 There may be energy saving measures identified by the owner or the contractor that qualify for other incentives through the DCEO Standard or Custom Programs.

 Funding is also available for steam trap assessments to determine the number of failed, or failing, traps within your system.

 As an increased incentive for customers, the ERC has developed an "instant discount" mechanism that allows contractors to provide customers with instant discounts on the Boiler System Efficiency Program.
 The contractor can provide the customer a credit for the full amount of the program rebate at the time of installation, then the rebate is paid directly to the contractor instead of the customer, reducing their upfront cost.